Alex-BusNet/Reveles/README.md

 ```

 ### Updating the Interface and Adaptor
 If changes are made to _revelesdbus.xml_ the following commands will generate the corresponding _.cpp_ and _.h_ files.
-The commands will NOT update anyother source file, so make sure any changes to the slots or signals are properly reflected in _revelesgui.cpp_ and _revelescore.cpp_<br>
+The commands will NOT update any other source file, so make sure any changes to the slots or signals are properly reflected in _revelesgui.cpp_ and _revelescore.cpp_<br>

 ```ShellSession
 $ export PATH=/path/to/Qt/%VERSION%/gcc_64/bin:$PATH